celestiaorg/celestia-app/specs/src/rationale/message_block_layout.md

 > Messages start at an index that is a multiple of the message minimum square size.
 The message minimum square size is the smallest square that can contain the message in isolation (i.e. a square with only this message and no other transactions or messages).

+In the constraint mentioned above, the number of rows/columns in the minimum square size should be a power of 2.
 With the above constraint, we can compute subtree roots deterministically.
 In order to compute the subtree roots, split the message into chunks that are of maximum size: message minimum square size.
 As an example, a message of length `11` has a minimum square size of `4` because `11` is not greater than `4 * 4 = 16` total shares.
 Split the message into chunks of length `4, 4, 2, 1`.
 The resulting slices are the leaves of subtrees whose roots can be computed.
 These subtree roots will be present as internal nodes in the NMT of _some_ row(s).

 This is similar to [Merkle Mountain Ranges](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf), though with the largest subtree bounded by the message minimum square size rather than being unbounded.